 Bleach based cleaners work best, if that does not work you can create a borax based paste from some laundry detergents.
 Since some of these laundry detergents are harder to find it is recommended to try the bleach based cleaner first.
 Bleach will usually clean the mold issues as pink mold usually covers only a relatively small area.
 If you have a rather large coverage area skip the bleach and move directly to the borax based paste.

-If the pink mold returns it is recommended to call a professional mold removal company to come out and analyze your mold issue, run a series of tests and come in and clean up the mold issue after properly identifying it.
+If the pink mold returns it is recommended to all a professional mold removal company to come out and analyze your mold issue, run a series of tests and come in and clean up the mold issue after properly identifying it.

 If you do decide to clean up the mold yourself take the proper safety precautions or you may have to seek out hospitalization or treatment for mold exposure issues.
 Get the appropriate safety gear, at a minimal a disposable suit, eye protection and breathing protection.
 Without these basic items it is surely to cause you some mold allergies.

-How to remove mold from bathroom grout
+How to remove mold from bathroom grout?

 A safe and natural grout removal process can simply be done by sprinkling some baking soda on the bathroom grout and then to spray the floor with undiluted hydrogen peroxide.
 After you spray over the grout, simply scrub the areas with a gentle toothbrush to finish the job.
 Want to know more about this subject?
 Take a look at our in-depth mold removal guide for grout.